Hesperian Health Guides

 cotrimoxazole(trimethoprim + sulfamethoxazole)

 Cotrimoxazole is a combination of 2 antibiotics (one from the sulfa family) that is used to treat bladder, kidney, and other infections.
-It also helps prevent infections for people with HIV and AIDS.
+It also helps prevent infections for people with HIV.

 Often comes in: